What is dry eye?

 The front surface of the cornea is exposed to the air in the atmosphere and needs to remain smooth, clear and shiny if it is to function properly as a powerful lens that focuses light accurately to the back of the eye.
 The cornea is covered by a fluid layer called tears and the surface of the cornea is being continually wiped with tears (when awake) by the blinking of the lids.

 The film of tears on the surface of the eye is in fact made up of 3 important layers.
-The first layer is a layer of mucous produced by special cells from the conjunctiva which is the skin that covers the white of the eye.
-This acts as a “wetting agent” to allow the next layer (the watery layer) to stick to it.
-The second layer is a watery layer produced by the lacrimal glands and lubricates the eyes and provides a good optical surface to the eye.
-The third and final layer is an oily layer which floats on the surface of the watery layer (oil floats on water) and prevents the water from evaporating and so keeps the water there for longer.
-The oil is produced by a series of glands in the lids called meibomian glands and the gland opening or pores are all along the lid margin just behind where the lashes come out.
+The first layer is a layer of mucous produced by special cells called goblet cells from the conjunctiva which is the skin that covers the white of the eye.
+This acts as a “wetting agent” to allow the next layer to stick to it.
+The second layer is the main watery layer of the tear film and is produced by the lacrimal glands that are situated behind the outer aspect of the upper lids.
+These glands are very similar to the salivary glands that produce saliva in the mouth and some conditions that produce dry eye can also produce a dry mouth.
+The third and final layer is a thin oily layer which floats on the surface of the watery layer (oil floats on water) and prevents the water from evaporating and so traps the water and keeps the water there for longer.
+This fine high quality oil is produced by a series of glands in the lids called meibomian glands and the gland opening or pores are all along the lid margin just behind where the lashes come out.

 Dry eye can be due to a deficiency in all, some or just one of these layers and results in the eyes feeling gritty and sore and can also cause transient blurring of vision that improves with blinking.
 In most cases of dry eye there is no underlying health problem but some patients with rheumatoid disease can have dry eye and also a dry mouth mainly due to a problem with the watery component due to poor function of the lacrimal (and salivary) glands.
 Patients with blepharitis (a sterile inflammatory change on the lid margins) can also suffer from dry eye as the oil layer may be deficient due to the meibomian glands producing oil that is too thick and blocks the pores of the glands as well as not providing a good oil layer to the tears and therefore allowing the water to evaporate quickly and the eye to dry.